×

 If you or someone you know is in immediate danger phone the police on 999.
 If you’re not able to speak, press 55 at any time and you’ll be automatically transferred to the police.

-We have a responsibly to make sure that the people in our communities can live their lives free from abuse and harm.
+We have a responsibility to make sure that the people in our communities can live their lives free from abuse and harm.
 Especially people who can’t speak up for themselves - children, young people and vulnerable adults.
 We call this safeguarding.

 What to look out for?